-- (3) If an antenna is installed on a structure other than a tower, the antenna and supporting electrical and mechanical equipment must be of a neutral color that is identical to, or closely compatible with, the color of the supporting structure so as to make the antenna and related equipment as visually unobtrusive as possible. - (4) Towers clustered at the same site shall be of similar height and design. - (5) Towers shall be at a minimum height necessary to provide parity with existing similar tower supported antenna, and shall be freestanding where the negative visual effect is less than would be created by use of a guyed tower. - (i) Landscaping.
-Landscaping shall be used to effectively screen the view of the tower compound from adjacent public ways, public property and residential property and shall be as follows: - (1) For towers 150 feet tall or less, a buffer area no less than six (6) feet wide shall commence at the property line. - (2) The buffer zone is to consist of materials of a variety which can be expected to grow to form a continuous hedge at least five (5) feet in height within two (2) years of planting. - (3) Trees and shrubs in the vicinity of guy wires shall be of a kind that would not exceed 20 feet in height or would not affect the stability of the guys, should they be uprooted, and shall not obscure visibility of the anchor from the transmission building or security facilities staff and maintenance. - (4) Native vegetation on the site shall be preserved to the greatest practical extent.
-The applicant shall provide a site plan showing existing significant vegetation to be replanted to replace that lost. - (5) In lieu of these standards, the Zoning Official may allow use of an alternate detailed plan and specifications for landscape and screening, including plantings, fences, walls and other features designed to screen and buffer towers and accessory uses.
-The plan shall accomplish the same degree of screening achieved by the provisions above, except as lesser requirements are desirable for adequate visibility for security purposes and/or for continued operation of existing bona fide agricultural or forest uses such as farms, nurseries and tree farms.
-In certain locations where the visual impact of the tower would be minimal, such as remote agricultural or rural locations or developed heavy industrial areas, the landscaping requirement may be reduced or waived by the planning commission.
+- (5) Landscaping.
+Landscaping shall be used to effectively screen the view of the tower compoundfrom adjacent public rights-of-way, public property, and residential property and shall be as follows: - a.
+A buffer area no less than six (6) feet wide shall commence at the base of the tower. - b.
+The buffer zone is to consist of materials of a variety which can be expected to grow to form a continuous hedge at least five (5) feet in height within two (2) years of planting. - c.
+Trees and shrubs in the vicinity of guy wires shall be of a kind that would not exceed 20 feetin height or would not affect the stability of the guys, should they be uprooted, and shall notobscure visibility of the anchor from the transmission building or security facilities staff and maintenance. - d.
+Native vegetation on the site shall be preserved to the greatest practical extent.
+The applicantshall provide a site plan showing existing significant vegetation to be replanted to replace that lost. - e.
+In lieu of these standards, the Zoning Official may allow use of an alternate detailed plan and specifications for landscape and screening, including plantings, fences, walls, and other features designed to screen and buffer towers and accessory uses.
+The plan shall accomplish the same degree of screening achieved by the provisions above, except as lesser requirements are desirable for adequate visibility for security purposes and/or for continued operation of existing bona fide agricultural or forest uses such as farms, nurseries, and tree farms. - (c) Co-locations.
+The requirements of this sub-section apply to installments on existing buildings and structures. - (1) Antennas that are attached or affixed to existing telecommunications support structures or alternative telecommunication support structures are permitted as of right in all zoning districts, provided that the antenna does not substantially change the physical dimensions of such structure. - (2) Co-location antennas that substantially change the physical dimensions of such structure require special use permit approval in accordance with Division 8.4.
+For the purpose of this section, "substantial change" shall mean: - a.
+Increases height by more than ten percent or 20 feet, whichever is greater, as measured from facility as it existed prior to enactment of this Section. - b.
+Added appurtenances protrude from body of structure more than 20 feet in width. - c.
+If it involves installing more than the standard number of cabinets for the technology involved, not to exceed four cabinets; or if it involves installation of any cabinets if there are no pre-existing cabinets or involves installation of ground cabinets that are more than ten (10) percent larger in height or overall volume than any other associated ground cabinets.